 Raising Huge Preflop for No Reason

-Raising when action to you preflop is a good way to start a hand.
+Raising preflop normally is a good way to start a hand.
 I would not do this in Crown hold ’em though.
 As often nobody will fold, and even pocket aces have a chance to lose by the river.

 Unless you have a very good plan betting every hand preflop is a way to lose chips.

 Playing Too Many Hands Postflop

 This is a mistake people make in any poker mode, but it hurts more here.
 People who call with pairs and trips are giving away chips most of the time.
 You need to tighten up and wait for better.